-This is our first Pass the Book Baton for 2017!
-What is Pass the Book Baton?
-Every Friday we feature a book creator who answers one question before throwing a new question to the next Friday visitor.
+It’s Friday!
+And that means it’s time for Pass the Book Baton.
+Every week Alphabet Soup features a book creator who will answer one question before throwing a new question to the next Friday visitor.
 (It’s kind of like a book relay in slow motion.)
-Make sure you check out all all the posts from the Pass the Book Baton series so far.

 ..